There are two types of people in this world: those who love to blog and those who don’t.

-So, you’ve been tasked with writing a blog.
-There are two types of people in this world, and you might just be a blog person; your heart jumps for joy as you sneak subtle puns within the lines of a dry essay on Net Promoter Scores.
+You might just be a blog person if your heart jumps for joy as you sneak subtle puns within the lines of a dry essay on Net Promoter Scores.
 You revel in the thought of searching through dozens of pages of stock photography, looking for the photo with just enough irony that it pokes fun at its own cheesiness.
-You frolic through fields of wildflowers when your blog is finally posted on social media.
+You frolic through fields of wildflowers when your blog is shared on social media.

-Or… You are like the rest of us.
+Or… you could be like the rest of us.
 Your time is crunched, your writer’s block is debilitating, and you dread the moment your blog will be published, for all of the world to judge.

-Whichever type of person you are, in this day and age, blogging is crucial to your organization’s success.
-Blogging provides a steady stream of content for your website and social networks, drives traffic to your website, increases your SEO, and builds better customer relationships.
+Whichever type of person you are, you know that blogging is crucial to your organization’s success.
+Blogging provides a steady stream of content for your website and social networks, drives traffic to your website, improves your SEO, and builds better customer relationships.

-For all of the non-blog people out there, here are 6 tips to inspire your next blog:
+For all of the non-blog people out there, here are six tips to help fuel your blog post inspiration:

 1. Subscribe to a newsfeed and provide commentary on the articles.